1

 1.1

-Junior Athletes (WinJA) is intended for use in the National Junior League where male and female athletes compete in one team in up to 34 A/B-string events and 4 relays.
+Senior Athletes (SANAL, SANOE, SAMID, SASAL, SAWEL) is intended for use in senior leagues of the National Athletic League (from 2020), North, Midland, Southern and Welsh areas, where senior male and female athletes compete in one team in up to 34 A/B-string events and 4 relays.

-Senior Men (WinSM) are intended for use in the BAL, Midland mens, Southern Mens and Scottish mens leagues where teams compete in up to 18 A/B-string events and two relays.
+Senior Men (SMSCO) are intended for use in the Scottish mens league where teams compete in up to 18 A/B-string events and two relays.

-Regional Women (WinRW) is intended for use in the Scottish Womens league, Midland Womens League and the Southern Womens League. league matches having up to 44 A/B-string events and five relays.
+Regional Women (RWSCO, RWSOE) is intended for use in the Scottish Womens league and the Southern Womens League for multiple age groups each having up to 44 A/B-string events and five relays.

 1.1.1